sbourdelin/linux/Documentation/userspace-api/eBPF.rst

 In-kernel functions foo() and bar() with prototype: u64 (*)(u64 arg1, u64 arg2, u64 arg3, u64 arg4, u64 arg5); will receive arguments in
-proper registers and place their return value into '%rax' which is R0 in eBPF.
+proper registers and place their return value into ``%rax`` which is R0 in eBPF.
 Prologue and epilogue are emitted by JIT and are implicit in the interpreter.
 R0-R5 are scratch registers, so eBPF program needs to preserve them across the calls as defined by calling convention.